Do I have to list wage or salary information in a job posting?

 Job posting requirements may also vary slightly from state to state.
 In addition to the states we previously mentioned with salary disclosure laws in place or in the works, other states like Nevada and California require salary disclosure after an applicant interviews and requests the information.

-For more information about ensuring compliance with labor laws and salary transparency requirements, ask a Rocket Lawyer On Call® attorney for affordable legal advice.
+For more information about ensuring compliance with labor laws and salary transparency requirements, reach out to a Rocket Lawyer network attorney for affordable legal advice.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.